wp-plugins/users-ultra/readme.txt

 <strong>Recent New Features:</strong><br>
 <pre>

+05-20-2014 -- Users are able to delete their avatars through the user's backend.
 05-19-2014 -- Auto Sync with WooCommerce.
 05-19-2014 -- Logout Shortcode with custom redirection.
 05-19-2014 -- Custom Redirection after login.